How to Choose a College Major and Develop a Career Plan

 Also, while some fields may be very specialized – like engineering or pre-med – other degree programs offer a greater degree of versatility, like communication and business degrees.
 With these degrees, it’s often easier to move to jobs in related career fields.

-If you think you have a career in mind, do some investigating in person or online.
+If you think you have a career or a few careers in mind, make a list and do some investigating in person or online.
 Try connecting with people in the field and ask them what challenges they faced in getting their degrees and finding jobs afterwards, and what they might do differently (or the same).
 If you can’t connect in person, try to find role models online and read about their histories – their journeys to success might surprise you!

-If you truly can’t think of anything, consider starting as an interdisciplinary studies major.
-This degree program gives you the freedom and flexibility to take a wide variety of classes so you can discover where your interests lie.
+Plus, you could always decide to be an interdisciplinary studies major!
+This degree program gives you the freedom and flexibility to take a wide variety of classes so you can discover where your interests lie, and cater your classes to the career that you want.